-Nicholas Burger is a senior economist at the RAND Corporation, the associate research department director of the Economics, Sociology, and Statistics Department, and the director of the Center for Research and Policy in International Development (RAPID).
+Nicholas Burger is a senior economist at the RAND Corporation, an associate research department director of the Economics, Sociology, and Statistics Department, and the director of the Center for Research and Policy in International Development (RAPID).
 His work focuses on environmental economics and international development, including energy and climate change.
 His environmental economics research focuses on domestic and international energy, environmental, and climate policy.
 He was a lead author on the Fourth Assessment Report produced by the Intergovernmental Panel on Climate Change.
 At RAND, Burger has assessed Abu Dhabi's environmental health risks, co-authored a report on designing viable climate change policies, and estimated the costs of renewable energy.
 He recently completed a three-year randomized control trial to evaluate a farmer training program in China that is designed to reduce negative environmental impacts of farming.

 Burger's other international development work includes studying constraints to growth of the private health sector in sub-Saharan Africa and evaluating one of Indonesia's major community-driven development anti-poverty programs.
 He led a team that assessed ways to relax constraints to growth for small and medium sized enterprises in Indonesia, and he recently completed an analysis of innovative affordable housing models in India.

 Burger is also a professor at the Pardee RAND Graduate School.
 He received his Ph.D. in economics at the University of California, Santa Barbara.

 Burger, Nicholas, Daniel Kopf, Connor P. Spreng, Joanne Yoong, and Neeraj Sood, "Healthy Firms: Constraints to Growth Among Private Health Sector Facilities in Ghana and Kenya," PLoS ONE, 7(2):e27885, 2012